fchavonet/holbertonschool-AirBnB_clone/README.md

 ## 📝 <span id="description">Description</span>

-This repository serves as the foundational component for a comprehensive project aimed at creating an Airbnb clone.
+This repository serves as the foundational component for a comprehensive project aimed at creating an **Airbnb clone**.
 <br>
 It marks the initial phase of this student undertaking, introducing a powerful backend interface, often referred to as a console.
 <br>
 The console empowers users with the ability to effortlessly manage various program data, including object creation, updates, deletions, and efficient file storage management.
 <br>
-By leveraging JSON serialization and deserialization, data persistence is seamlessly maintained across multiple sessions, setting the stage for subsequent projects like HTML/CSS templating, database integration, API development, and front-end integration.
+By leveraging **JSON** serialization and deserialization, data persistence is seamlessly maintained across multiple sessions, setting the stage for subsequent projects like HTML/CSS templating, database integration, API development, and front-end integration.

 ## 🔨 <span id="tech-stack">Tech stack</span>